maoschanz/notes-extension-gnome/user-help/README.md

 ## The settings window

-The settings dialog window you're reading provides several options:
+The settings dialog window provides several options:

 **Position of notes:** select whether you want the notes to be shown above the windows or underneath them.